gitworkflows/corrosion/README.md

 ...and more.
 See the [AI Features documentation](./docs/ai-features.md) for a complete list.

+## Contributing

+We welcome contributions from the community!
+If you're interested in helping improve Corrosion, please check out our:

+-   **[Contribution Guide](./docs/contributing.md)** to learn how to get started.
+-   **[Project Roadmap](./docs/roadmap.md)** to see what we're planning for the future.
+-   Please use our **[GitHub Issue Templates](.github/ISSUE_TEMPLATE)** when reporting bugs or requesting features.

 ## Local Development & Deployment

-For complete instructions on setting up your local environment (with and without serverless functions) and deploying to Vercel or Netlify, please refer to our detailed guides:
+For complete instructions on setting up your local environment (with and without serverless functions), deploying to Vercel or Netlify, or **running with Docker**, please refer to our detailed guides:

 -   **[Getting Started Guide](./docs/getting-started.md)**
 -   **[State Management Guide](./docs/state-management.md)**